Countly/countly-sdk-documentation/flutter/current.md

 </p>
 <p>
   For iOS: the device ID generated by the SDK is the Identifier For Vendor (IDFV).
   For Android: the device ID generated by the SDK is the OpenUDID.
+For Web: the device ID generated by the SDK is a random UUID.
 </p>
 <h1 id="h_01H930GAQ6K5T1NRS29Z3Y8WSY">Push Notifications</h1>
 <p>
   Countly gives you the ability to send Push Notifications to your users using your app with the Flutter SDK integration.
 For more information on how to best use this feature you can check
-  <a href="https://support.count.ly/hc/en-us/articles/4405405459225-Push-Notifications" target="_blank" rel="noopener noreferrer">this</a>
+  <a href="/hc/en-us/articles/4405405459225" target="_blank" rel="noopener noreferrer">this</a>
   article.
 </p>
 <p>